henrywu2019/BentoML/docs/source/api/artifacts.rst

 All Kappa artifacts are inherited from the BentoServiceArtifact base class:

-.. autoclass:: bentoml.service.artifacts.BentoServiceArtifact
+.. autoclass:: kappa.service.artifacts.BentoServiceArtifact

 In a BentoService#artifacts returns an ArtifactCollection instance:

-.. autoclass:: bentoml.service.artifacts.ArtifactCollection
+.. autoclass:: kappa.service.artifacts.ArtifactCollection

 Common Artifacts